Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Make sure that any claims you make, the information you divulge or the things you say in your "About Us" page are actually true.

-Take a really good look at who you're writing for.
+Really consider who you're writing for and who your customer base is.
 While the rule that you should tailor your website writing to your client base stands true for all areas of your website, this is perhaps most important in the "About Us" page.

 You can have the best product ever for a new mom, but if she doesn't trust the way you portray your company in the "About Us" section, she probably won't buy it.